sotazum/langfuse-google-cloud-terraform/README.md

 ![Terraform](https://img.shields.io/badge/Terraform-1.9.8-blue.svg)

 > [!NOTE]
-> - This is experimental project.
+> - This is an experimental project.
 Tracing works, but not all of Langfuse's features have been verified to work.

 ## Overview
 Terraform configuration for self-hosting [Langfuse](https://langfuse.com/) on Google Cloud.